 Motorcycle camping can be a troublesome affair – with limited packing space and without the built-in comforts of a car, spending a night in the great outdoors with only your motorcycle as company might deter the average rider.
 But fear not!
 With a little bit of forward planning, a bit of careful consideration, and after throwing quite a bit of cash at the problem, you can get one step closer to fulfilling that bizarre “Ewan and Charley” fantasy of yours.

 Regular camping gear is pretty pricey, and motorcycle camping gear is even more so.
 High quality, waterproof goods that pack small and weigh nothing shouldn’t be cheap, so don’t be surprised that many of the products we mention below are a little on the expensive side.
 However, necessity is the mother of invention, and there have been times when we’ve been on the road and needed to make do with cheaper alternatives, so we’ve listed a cheapo substitute for those products that are out of your logical financial reach.
 We’re not including your spare parts, riding gear, rain gear, emergency tools, first aid kit, solar charger, and insect repellent stuff – this is more about the actual art of camping.
 Ish.

 We’re not including tents, because that’s just a whole other can of camping related worms that we’re not prepared to deal with.
 If we wanted the comfort of a tent, then we probably wouldn’t go touring on a motorcycle, would we?
 So, tent-not-included disclaimer aside, let’s get down to business…

 Ranking The Top 10 Bare Essentials!

 # 01 – The Kickstand Pad

 If you’re going to be camping on uneven ground and under temperamental lookin’ skies, then equipping your motorcycle with a kickstand pad is an absolute essential.
 All you have to do is attach one of these little devices to the bottom of your kickstand, which helps it distribute your bike’s weight a little better.
 On soft ground, these pads stop your side stand from either sinking into the dirt, and keep it upright.
 They’re cheap and easy to install – you can pick up branded gear like the KiWAV pad for around $8, or you can go for something like Revzilla’s own brand pad for as little as $5.
-Both are fantastic options that will come in handy when you’re out for a weekend of motorcycle camping but you’ll be surprised how useful they are when you’re just trying to find a stable parking spot around town too.
+Both are fantastic options that will come in handy when you’re out for a weekend of camping but you’ll be surprised how useful they are when you’re just trying to find a stable parking spot around town too.

 The cheapskate alternative?
 A flattened beer can/slab of stone/bit of wood…

-For real die hard motorcycle camping enthusiasts who like to live off of the fat of the land, you could just use something that you find laying around.
+For real die hard camping enthusiasts who like to live off of the fat of the land, you could just use something that you find laying around.
 It does the same job but you’re at the mercy of nature…or the local litterer.

 # 02 – Nelson-Rigg Saddlebags